Community Outreach and Care

 The Tea Room is not just a money-making project, it also provides Christian fellowship and hospitality.
 Some people who turn up have various needs and issues, and often our volunteers will offer a listening ear.
 There is always helpful Christian literature around.
 There are times when they will even offer to take people into the church and pray with them.
 Quite a few people have joined the church and come to faith through this ministry.
 We also offer free child lunches to those in need over school holidays.

 We conduct around 100 funerals each year, and these give a unique opportunity to visit people at home and share with them at a difficult time in their lives.
 People cope with bereavement in different ways, and for some it is not something they get over quickly or easily.
-Once a month we have a Tea & Company group which meets in the Parish Hall on the third Sunday of the month at 2.00pm.
+Once a month we have a Tea & Company group which meets in the Parish Hall on the first Sunday of the month at 2.15pm.
 We have a bereavement care team.
 Several of our members have also done courses on bereavement care and we are able to offer home visits for one-to-one support.

 Supporting people with mental health issues